Special Operations Executive: RAF Tempsford

 The squadrons' first task was to take agents to France who could select suitable fields for their aircraft.
 Most of these agents were French expatriates, some of whom had been pilots in the French Armée de l'Air.
-Once the agent was in place and had selected a number of potential fields, 161 Squadron delivered SOE agents, wireless equipment and operators and weapons, and flew French political leaders, resistance leaders or their family members, and downed allied airmen to Britain.
+Once the agent was in place and had selected several potential fields, 161 Squadron delivered SOE agents, wireless equipment, and operators, and weapons, and flew French political leaders, resistance leaders, or their family members, and downed allied airmen to Britain.
 Between them, the two squadrons transported 101 agents to, and recovered 128 agents, diplomats and airmen from occupied France.

 161 Squadron operations

-161 Squadron's principal aircraft was the Westland Lysander.
+The principal aircraft of 161 Squadron was the Westland Lysander.
 It handled very well at low speed and could land from touch down to turn around in only 150 yd.
 It had a range of 700 mi and could carry one to three passengers in the rear cockpit and stores in a pannier underneath the fuselage.
 It was flown by a single pilot, who also had to navigate, so missions had to be flown on clear nights with a full or near full moon.
 Bad weather often thwarted missions, German night fighters were also a hazard, and pilots could never know when landing whether they would be greeted by the resistance or the Gestapo.

 The procedure once a Lysander reached its destination in France was described by Squadron Leader Hugh Verity.
-Once the aircraft reached the airfield the agent on the ground would signal the aircraft by flashing a prearranged code letter in Morse.
+Once the aircraft reached the airfield, the agent on the ground would signal the aircraft by flashing a prearranged code letter in Morse.
 The aircraft would respond by blinking back the appropriate code response letter.
 The agent and his men would then mark the field by lighting the three landing lights, which were flashlights attached to poles.
 The "A" lamp was at the base of the landing ground.
 150 metres beyond it and into the wind was the "B" light, and 50 metres to the right of "B" was the "C" light.
 The three lights formed an inverted "L", with the "B" and "C" lights upwind from "A".
-With the code passed the pilot would land the aircraft.
+With the code passed, the pilot would land the aircraft.
 He then would taxi back to the "A" lamp, where the passengers would clamber down the fixed ladder to the ground, often while the pilot was making a slow U-turn.
-Before leaving the last passenger would hand off the luggage and then take aboard the outgoing luggage before climbing down the ladder as well.
+Before leaving, the last passenger would hand off the luggage and then take on board the outgoing luggage before climbing down the ladder as well.
 Then the outgoing passengers would climb aboard and the aircraft would take off.
 The whole exchange might take as little as 3 minutes.